 Property Typology: Terms to Understand When Renting in Portugal

-• T0: Studio Apartment – A compact unit with an open-plan bedroom, living, and kitchen area.
+• T0: Compact studio apartment with an open-plan bedroom, living, and kitchen area.
 Ideal for short-term rentals or single occupants.

-• T1: A one-bedroom Apartment features one separate bedroom, along with a living area and kitchen.
+• T1: One bedroom along with a living area and kitchen.
 It is suitable for individuals or couples.

-• T2: 2-Bedroom Apartment – This apartment includes two bedrooms and additional living space.
+• T2: Two bedrooms and additional living space.
 It is perfect for small families or those needing extra room.

-• T3: 3-Bedroom Apartment – Offers three bedrooms and more spacious living areas, accommodating larger families or groups.
+• T3: Three bedrooms with more spacious living areas, accommodating larger families or groups.

-• T4: 4-Bedroom Apartment – Provides four bedrooms and ample living space, ideal for families requiring significant space.
+• T4: Four bedrooms and ample living space, ideal for families requiring significant space.

-• T1 + 1: 1-Bedroom Apartment with Extra Room – This apartment features an additional room that can serve as a small bedroom or office.
-This extra space might be smaller, sometimes lack windows, and not always be officially licensed.
+• T1 + 1: One-bedroom apartment with an extra room that might be smaller, sometimes lack windows, and not always be officially licensed.

 • V: Detached Villa – A standalone house offering more privacy and outdoor space compared to apartments.
 Suitable for those seeking more room and a garden area.